Matt Duffy Player Props: Royals vs. Cardinals

-The Kansas City Royals, including Matt Duffy (.207 batting average in his past 10 games), take on starter Adam Wainwright and the St. Louis Cardinals at Kauffman Stadium, Friday at 8:10 PM ET.
+On Saturday, Matt Duffy (batting .200 in his past 10 games) and the Kansas City Royals face the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
+First pitch is at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Red Sox.
+In his previous game he had a one-hit performance (1-for-3) against the Cardinals.

 Matt Duffy Game Info & Props vs. the Cardinals